hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/introduction.md

-We've kept this course light on developer workflows and environment choices so that you can focus on the key concepts and go on to set up your favourite tools and workflows.
+We've kept this course light on developer workflows and environment choices so that you can focus on the key concepts and go on to set up your favorite tools and workflows.

 ## How long will this tutorial take?
 Less than 30 mins.